 Econometrics with Regression Analysis

-This course introduces students to the fundamentals of econometric analysis.
+majors, is designed to introduce students to the fundamentals of econometric

-The primary focus is on simple and multiple linear regressions using
+analysis.
+To this end, the primary focus is on simple and multiple linear

-cross-sectional data and time series regressions.
-We will also discuss
+regressions using cross-sectional data and time series regressions.
+We will

 MAT 416 -